worthingtonse/PlayCoinClient/README.md

 # Play Coin Client
+Play Coin Clients can be made in different languages.
+The bulk of the work is done for making Web based Desktop apps.

+# Play Coin in HTML, CSS and Javascript

+You will need the CloudCoin Manager as the backend that will do the actual work.

+# Play Coin in 'C++'

 This is a CloudCoin Client that is designed to be fun and easy to use.
 It is in the process of development and is being written in Unity.

 # Development Plan for Coin Play: